Nigel-Mark-Smith/process_vacancies/README.md

 This repository delivers python utility scripts 'initialize_database.py', 'parse_mail.py' and 'update_vacancies.py'.
 These scripts support the processing of job alert e-mails which can be received from a number of popular CV/Job engines.
-The scripts both implement and rely on a database called 'vacancies' implemented on a local instance of 'MySQL'.
+The scripts both implement and rely on a database called 'vacancies' defined on a local instance of 'MySQL'.
 They also require that the job alert e-mails received are stored in separate mail folders in a local instance of 'Outlook'.
-'Chrome' must also be installed so that details of any vacancy can be displayed using the unique job url.
+'Chrome' must also be installed so that details of any vacancy can be displayed using a unique vacancy url.

-These scripts togther streamline the processes of reviewing job alert e-mails received and allow the user to track the progress of a particular application by changing the state of the assocaited 'vacancy' stored in the 'vacancies' database.
+These scripts together streamline the processes of reviewing job alert e-mails received and allow the user to track the progress of a particular application by changing the state of the associated 'vacancy' stored in the 'vacancies' database.
 The scripts will reduce effort by ensuring that details of any vacancy advertised are only processed by the user once.
 The implementation of the
 'vacancies' database also allows the following reports and metrics to be produced using SQL queries.